gtarsia/abides/docs/examples/shorthand-vs-explicit.md

 ## shorthand vs explicit

-There are some synonymic ways to define the pipeline of a schema
+There are some synonymic ways to define the pipeline of a schema.
+This is to save time when validating `self`.

 These are all equivalent: